keyiiiii/naivecoin-ui/utxo-assets-explorer/README.md

-# naivecoin-explorer
+# utxo-assets-explorer

-The dev server by default expects naivecoin to run on http://localhost:3001
+The dev server by default expects utxo-assets to run on http://localhost:3001

 ## Build Setup